Analysis | The White House: Trump’s always-coming-soon health-care plan is coming soon

 This is actually risky for Trump, the ostensible political goal of tossing Obamacare aside.
 A Fox News poll released last week showed that former vice president Joe Biden has an 8-point advantage over Trump on voter confidence to handle health care — a bigger margin than Biden’s overall lead in that poll.
 A 2020 campaign that’s centered on health care and the protection of affordable coverage for those with preexisting conditions is almost certainly a campaign in which Trump is at a disadvantage.

 You’ll note that McEnany, like Trump, tried to argue that various piecemeal changes to how health care is provided serves as some sort of introductory latticework for a full health-care proposal.
 It doesn’t of course; the issue isn’t the availability of things like telemedicine but, instead, how those without employer coverage can afford to protect and care for themselves.
-This is the Achilles’ heel in Trump’s “I will save preexisting conditions” line: assuring people that they can buy coverage even with preexisting conditions but failing to control how much that coverage costs is like saying that everyone can fly into space if they can buy or build their own rockets.
+This is the Achilles’ heel in Trump’s “I will save preexisting conditions” line: assuring people that they can buy coverage even with preexisting conditions but failing to control how much that coverage costs is like saying everyone can fly into space if they can buy or build their own rockets.
 It’s true, but it’s not really helpful.

-It’s clear that Trump is much happier with the “a great plan is coming soon” pledge than with actually unveiling a great plan.
+It’s clear Trump is much happier with the “a great plan is coming soon” pledge than with actually unveiling a great plan.
 That’s because the former leverages the same optimism that got him elected president: maybe this undefined thing actually will be great!
 Once you put it on paper, though, you invite a lot more critical analysis.

 This isn’t a problem that’s new to Trump, of course.
 Ever since the Affordable Care Act first passed, Republicans have been promising to replace it with something else — without specifics on what that might be.